Divyanshu11011/DuaLite-Jr/README.md

 DuaLite-Jr is a plugin for Figma that automatically converts your design components into HTML or Tailwind CSS code.
 This tool is designed to streamline the process of turning visual designs into usable code, making it a valuable resource for developers and designers alike.

+## Features

+- **Automatic Conversion**: Convert selected Figma frames and elements into clean HTML or Tailwind CSS.
+- **Flexible Output**: Choose between generating standard HTML or Tailwind CSS based on your project needs.

 ## Enhanced Features

 In addition to the basic functionality expected from a design-to-code tool, DuaLite-Jr includes these advanced features: